re-data/re-data/docs/docs/getting_started/example_project/compute_anomalies.md

 It seems on 2021-01-23 we didn't get any orders and with an average above 23 orders per day that seems really odd.

 You can use the re_data_alerting table as a warning generator that something is not right with your data.
-You can also integrate re_data metrics any way you want with your current BI tools.
-And of course, re_data can be run from a command line by Airflow or another scheduling tool.

-Congrats on finishing our tutorial!
-We hope it was useful for you! 🙂

-Let us know your thoughts on [Slack!](https://www.re-data.io/slack)